Adamfarrow1/Adamfarrow1/README.md

-### Computer Science major at the University of Central Florida.
+### Computer Science graduate at the University of Central Florida.

 If you are looking to collaborate or need to contact me you can do so at my <a href="mailto:adamfarrow1@gmail.com">email.</a>